BrenoFariasdaSilva/Worked-Example-Miner/PyDriller/README.md

 TODO: Update the README.md file about what the scripts do after the new changes.

-TODO: Make metrics_changes.py call the `path_contains_whitespaces`, `verify_ck_metrics_folders` and so other functions that are also in the ck_metrics.py file, so we don't have to repeat the code.
+TODO: Make metrics_changes.py call the `path_contains_whitespaces`, `verify_ck_metrics_folder` and so other functions that are also in the ck_metrics.py file, so we don't have to repeat the code.

 <div align="center">